[fancy_box id=1 linked_cu=6467 align=”center”]CLICK HERE TO GET YOUR FREE TIP SHEET

 Your loved one may get constipated or may experience diarrhea.

-Tube Feeding is not the end of the world, but a new normal.
+Tube Feeding is not the end of the world but a new normal.
 By following the above tips and suggestions, you will be fine.
 If at any time, do not hesitate to call your doctor’s office for advice.
 It can be difficult to attend to your loved one with tube feeding, but it’s not impossible.
 With the right knowledge, you can do this.
 Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+I’m here to assist you on this journey.
+Schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+Finally, if you would like to know how food can actually boost and benefit many illnesses, check out this article.